localvoid/ivi/packages/ivi/README.md

   `<input type="submit" .disabled={false} />`
 - `rAF` event is triggered, submit button goes into disabled state.

-The simplest way to avoid issues like this is to use microtasks for scheduling.
+The simplest way to avoid issues like this is to use microtasks for batching.
 But if you really want to add `rAF` scheduling, it is possible to solve issues like this by introducing some synchronization primitives:

 ```js